ibiem-2020/ibiem_2020_material/content/reproducibility/demo_README_best.md

 This project contains code for teaching a basic 16S rRNA amplicon analysis pipeline.
 Do the following to run this analysis.

+> Ideally this file would be named README.md in the top directory of the git repository

 ```
 wget https://raw.githubusercontent.com/ibiem-2020/ibiem_2020_material/master/content/misc/reproducibility_demo_slurm.sh
 bash reproducibility_demo_slurm.sh